ReStarkov/ReStarkov/README.md

 ## About Me
-My name is Roman, and I am a QA Engineer since September 2021.
+My name is Roman and i am a QA Engineer since September 2021.

 ### Skills
 - ### Java :hotsprings: